YU-MITC/moodle-mod_kalmediaassign/README.md

 Change log of YU Kaltura Media Assignment
 ------

+Version 1.2.2

+* fixed lib.php, mod_form.php, upgrade.php and install,xml, in order to display module's introduction on a moodle course page.

 Version 1.2.1

 * fixed some statements in single_submission_form.php, according to changes of local plugin (local_yukaltura).